Independent coordination for medical treatment in Thailand

 What Is Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, facility, nerve studies, wound care, and aftercare.
+The published rate covers the surgeon, the local anaesthetic, the day-case facility, nursing, dressings and consumables.
+Nerve conduction studies and any blood work or imaging sit outside it, so bring your existing results where you have them.
 Flights and accommodation are arranged separately, with hotel recommendations near your hospital.

 Recovery in Bangkok